 Descriptive research can be explained as a statement of affairs as they are at present with the researcher having no control over variable.
-Moreover, “descriptive research may be characterised as simply the attempt to determine, describe or identify what is, while analytical research attempts to establish why it is that way or how it came to be”.
+Moreover, “descriptive studies may be characterised as simply the attempt to determine, describe or identify what is, while analytical research attempts to establish why it is that way or how it came to be”.

-Descriptive research is “aimed at casting light on current issues or problems through a process of data collection that enables them to describe the situation more completely than was possible without employing this method”
+Descriptive research is “aimed at casting light on current issues or problems through a process of data collection that enables them to describe the situation more completely than was possible without employing this method.”

 In its essence, descriptive studies are used to describe various aspects of the phenomenon.
 In its popular format, descriptive research is used to describe characteristics and/or behaviour of sample population.

 An important characteristic of descriptive research relates to the fact that while descriptive research can employ a number of variables, only one variable is required to conduct a descriptive study.
 Three main purposes of descriptive studies can be explained as describing, explaining and validating research findings.

 Descriptive studies are closely associated with observational studies, but they are not limited with observation data collection method.
 Case studies and surveys can also be specified as popular data collection methods used with descriptive studies.

 Research questions in descriptive studies typically start with ‘What is…”.
 Examples of research questions in descriptive studies may include the following:

 - What are the most effective intangible employee motivation tools in hospitality industry in the 21stcentury?

 - What is the impact of viral marketing on consumer behaviour in consumer amongst university students in Canada?